suzybee1987/suzybee1987/README.md

 I'm Suzy, a Full Time Student with [Code Institute](https://codeinstitute.net/) learning their Full Stack Web Developer course while on sabbatical from Lloyds Banking Group.

 I have many years of experience in customer service and have always loved learning new things.
 My goal is to spend my day to day career being involved in something I am passionate about - coding!
+I am currently a channel lead with [Code Institute](https://codeinstitute.net/) looking after the #project-milestone-1 channel and have conducted webinars on MS1 prep, HTML and CSS challenges and the use of Git.

 ## Stack